 The future will almost certainly involve my wife looking at my newly shorn legs with unimaginable disappointment every Spring for the rest of our lives.

-Meet the Baroudeurs
+:: Meet more of the Baroudeurs